EdWorkingPapers

 The Heterogeneous and Longer-Term Effects of the Great Recession on Public School District Finances

 … During the Great Recession and in the years that immediately followed, previous research … that U.S. public school districts receiving larger shares of their funding from state governments experienced larger …During the Great Recession and in the years that immediately followed, previous research has well-documented that U.S. public school districts receiving larger shares of their funding from state governments experienced larger declines in expenditures per student, as the GR impacted state tax bases more than it impacted local tax bases.
-Using detailed financial data from the academic years 2004… more →
+Using detailed financial data from the academic years 2004 to… more →

 In School, Engaged, On-track?
 The Effect of the Pandemic on Student Attendance, Course Grades, and Grade Retention in North Carolina

 … The effects of the COVID-19 pandemic on students’ experiences in school … show reductions in test scores across grade levels and student groups.
 This study extends research evidence to … how pandemic effects are distributed across students.
 Using a combination of descriptive and regression analyses, …The effects of the COVID-19 pandemic on students’ experiences in school were widespread.
 Early research show reductions in test scores across grade levels and student groups.
 This study extends research evidence to additional student outcomes – absences, course grades, and grad retention – and to examine how pandemic effects are distributed across students.
-Using a combination of descriptive… more →
+Using a combination of descriptive and… more →

 The contribution of short-cycle programs to student outcomes: Evidence from Colombia